CNBC Daily Open: Rising geopolitical risk

 These converging factors have heightened market risk, triggering a nearly 3% slide in the Nasdaq as investors shift toward other sectors.
 Bank of America cautions that retail investors in AI stocks could face losses reminiscent of past bubbles, while CFRA Research's chief investment strategist, Sam Stovall, warns that even the rotation trade may not shield the S&P 500 from a double-digit correction.

-— CNBC's Jeff Cox, Pia Singh, Alex Harring, Leslie Josephs, Sarah Min, Samantha Subin, Arjun Kharpal and Rebecca Picciotto contributed to this report.
+— CNBC's Jeff Cox, Pia Singh, Alex Harring, Leslie Josephs, Sarah Min, Samantha Subin, Arjun Kharpal, Rebecca Picciotto, Charmaine Jacob and Weizhen Tan contributed to this report.